DamianWrooby/DamianWrooby/README.md

 # Hi, I'm Damian

-- 🥷🏾 I'm a Software Developer living in a javaScript ecosystem.
+🥷🏾 I'm a Software Developer living in a JS/TS ecosystem.
 Specialized in frontend technologies.

-- 👨‍💻 Currently working full-time in an enterprise project for public sector
+👨‍💻 Currently working as a full-time frontend dev in an enterprise project for public sector using **Angular**

+💻 Tech enthusiast, who likes to explore new tools and solutions by working on side projects using a wide range of technologies, both frontend and backend.

-- 📫 How to reach me?  👉🏼 **dwroblewski89@gmail.com**
+📫 How to reach me?  👉🏼 **dwroblewski89@gmail.com**

 <br><br>
 ### Latest project